-The LM43603-Q1 is capable of starting up into prebiased output conditions.
-When the inductor current reaches zero, the LS switch is turned off to avoid negative current conduction.
+The LM43601-Q1 is capable of start-up into prebiased output conditions.
+When the inductor current reaches zero, the LS switch will be turned off to avoid negative current conduction.
 This operation mode is also called diode emulation mode.
-It is built-in by the DCM operation in light loads.
-With a prebiased output voltage, the LM43603-Q1 waits until the soft-start ramp allows regulation above the prebiased voltage and then follows the soft-start ramp to the regulation level.
+It is built-in by the DCM operation at light loads.
+With a prebiased output voltage, the LM43601-Q1 will wait until the soft-start ramp allows regulation above the prebiased voltage.
+It will then follow the soft-start ramp to the regulation level.

-When an external voltage ramp is applied to the SS/TRK pin, the LM43603-Q1 FB voltage follows the ramp if the ramp magnitude is lower than the internal soft-start ramp.
+When an external voltage ramp is applied to the SS/TRK pin, the LM43601-Q1 FB voltage follows the external ramp if the ramp magnitude is lower than the internal soft-start ramp.
 A resistor divider pair can be used on the external control ramp to the SS/TRK pin to program the tracking rate of the output voltage.
-The final voltage seen by the SS/TRK pin should not fall below 1.2 V to avoid abnormal operation.
+The final external ramp voltage applied at the SS/TRK pin should not fall below 1.2 V to avoid abnormal operation.

-Figure 38.
-Soft Start Tracking External Ramp
+Figure 37.
+Soft-Start Tracking External Ramp

-V{OUT} tracked to external voltage ramps has options of ramping up slower or faster than the internal voltage ramp.
+V{OUT} tracked to an external voltage ramp has the option of ramping up slower or faster than the internal voltage ramp.
 V{FB} always follows the lower potential of the internal voltage ramp and the voltage on the SS/TRK pin.
-Figure 39 shows the case when V{OUT} ramps slower than the internal ramp, while Figure 40 shows when V{OUT} ramps faster than the internal ramp.
+Figure 38 shows the case when V{OUT} ramps slower than the internal ramp, while Figure 39 shows when V{OUT} ramps faster than the internal ramp.
 Faster start-up time may result in inductor current tripping current protection during start-up.
 Use with special care.

+Figure 38.
+Tracking With Longer Start-up Time Than the Internal Ramp

 Figure 39.
-Tracking with Longer Start-up Time than the Internal Ramp

-Figure 40.
-Tracking with Shorter Start-up Time than the Internal Ramp
+Tracking With Shorter Start-up Time Than the Internal Ramp